xuyuji9000/algorithm-playground/binary-heap/Readme.md

 > A binary heap is a heap data structure that takes the form of a binary tree.[1]

+> Binary heaps are common way of implementing priority queues.[1]

 ## How is Binary Heap  represented?